John Berchmans Conway

-John Berchmans Conway, R.J.M. (born Bernadette Conway 1929 – 21 December 2022), usually known as Sister Berchmans, was an Irish Roman Catholic religious sister and teacher who worked in Pakistan for 60 years.
+John Berchmans Conway, R.J.M. (born Bernadette Conway; 1929 – 21 December 2022), usually known as Sister Berchmans, was an Irish Roman Catholic religious sister and teacher who worked in Pakistan for 60 years.
 In 2012 she was decorated by the Government of Pakistan for her services in education and promoting interfaith harmony.

 Early life

-Conway was born in County Clare, Ireland.
+Conway was born as Bernadette Conway in County Clare, Ireland.
 In 1951 she joined the Congregation of the Religious of Jesus and Mary, founded by Claudine Thevenet in France in 1818, dedicated to caring for and educating the young and homeless.
 Very early, the congregation took on the task of education in other countries.
 The first Convent of Jesus and Mary in Pakistan was opened by four sisters in Lahore in 1876.
 She was sent to Pakistan in 1953 at the age of 24.

 Work in Pakistan

 Conway spent some 60 years teaching English and mathematics.
 She taught girls in Jesus and Mary Convents in Lahore, Murree and Karachi.
 She completed her Diamond Jubilee, or 60th year, of religious profession in the Religious of Jesus and Mary in December 2011.

-Notable students were Benazir Bhutto, the late Prime Minister of Pakistan, who was assassinated in 2007, and Asma Jahangir, a noted human rights activist.
+Her notable students included Benazir Bhutto, the late Prime Minister of Pakistan, who was assassinated in 2007, and Asma Jahangir, a noted human rights activist.